mickeykedia/India-Maps/README.md

 Mumbai ward level maps have been provided by my friend S. The geojson file is also present in the folder

+## Chennai Ward level Maps

+Chennai ward level maps have been provided by my friend S. The geojson file is also present in the folder

 ## Other resources